Lusito/box2d.ts/packages/debug-draw/docs/usage.md

 Notice how `DrawShapes` and `DrawAABBs` have a third, optional parameter of type AABB.
 This is a performance optimization if you have a big world.
 Give it the AABB of your camera to reduce the load.
 The other drawing functions might receive such a parameter in the future as well, but currently don't support it.

+## Custom Renderer

+In case you want to draw to WebGL directly instead of a canvas, you can write your own b2Draw implementation.
+You won't need this library anymore, but you can take a look at [its code](https://github.com/Lusito/box2d.ts/blob/master/packages/debug-draw/src/index.ts) for a reference.